kaitlynhuang26/Portfolio/README.md

-# kaitlynwidjaja.github.io
-# Data Scientist
+# Aspriring Data Scientist
 ### Education
 Statistics and Data Science, Bachelors @ University of California, Berkeley

+### Hi!
+I'm Kaitlyn!

 Hi!
-I'm Kaitlyn!
-As a data scientist in the making, I combine a sharp analytical mindset with a passion for innovation and impact.
-With expertise in Python, SQL, Tableau, Pandas, and NumPy, I specialize in turning complex datasets into clear, actionable strategies that solve real-world problems.
-What sets me apart is my ability to pair technical precision with creative problem-solving and leadership.
-Whether it's leading a team to develop innovative solutions, collaborating on cross-functional projects, or driving strategic decisions through data, I thrive on creating meaningful change.
-I’m not just passionate about numbers—I’m passionate about using them to tell stories, inspire action, and make a tangible difference.
+I'm Kaitlyn Widjaja, a Junior majoring in Statistics at UC Berkeley and a data scientist in the making.
+I’m passionate about solving real-world challenges through data and strategic thinking.
+With expertise in Python, SQL, Tableau, Pandas, NumPy, Java, C++, SAS, and Excel, I specialize in turning complex datasets into actionable strategies that drive meaningful impact.

+What sets me apart is my ability to combine technical precision with creative problem-solving and leadership.
+From analyzing market trends to improving road safety through data insights, I thrive on tackling diverse challenges and delivering results.
+My experiences—from internships to leading cross-functional teams—have shaped me into an adaptable, curious, and impact-oriented professional.

+I’m driven by a desire to learn and grow, whether it’s exploring investment strategies, enhancing business operations, or uncovering data-driven solutions to complex problems.
+I’m not just passionate about numbers—I’m passionate about using them to tell stories, inspire action, and create a tangible difference across industries.

 ### Work Experience
 Data Scientist @ Excidia